scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scylladbdatacenters.rst

      - dnsPolicy defines how a pod's DNS will be configured.
    * - :ref:`exposeOptions<api-scylla.scylladb.com-scylladbdatacenters-v1alpha1-.spec.exposeOptions>`
      - object
-     - exposeOptions specifies parameters related to exposing ScyllaCluster backends.
+     - exposeOptions specifies parameters related to exposing ScyllaDBCluster backends.
    * - forceRedeploymentReason
      - string
      - forceRedeploymentReason can be used to force a rolling restart of all racks in this DC by providing a unique string.